thayton/thayton.github.io/_drafts/revisiting-taleo-with-puppeteer.md

 ---

 I've demonstrated how to scrape Taleo sites in a couple of my previous posts [[1]][casperjs] [[2]][phantomjs].
-In those articles I used the CasperJS and then later Python/Selenium to scrape the Taleo job site at [https://l3com.taleo.net](https://l3com.taleo.net/careersection/l3\_ext\_us/jobsearch.ftl){:target="blank"}.
+In those articles I used the CasperJS and Python/Selenium to scrape the Taleo job site at [https://l3com.taleo.net](https://l3com.taleo.net/careersection/l3\_ext\_us/jobsearch.ftl){:target="blank"}.
 In this post, I'll show how to scrape that same site again, this time using Puppeteer.

 [casperjs]: {% post_url 2015-03-20-scraping-with-casperjs %}
 [phantomjs]: {% post_url 2015-02-03-scraping-with-python-selenium-and-phantomjs %}